vipcxj/jasync/README.md

     <version>0.0.2</version>
 </dependency>
 ```
 This implementation uses the famous library **Reactor**.
-The `Promise` object is a wrapper of `Mono` object.
+The `JPromise` object is a wrapper of `Mono` object.
-So the `Promise` object can be created from a `Mono` object using static method `io.github.vipcxj.jasync.reactive.Promises.from(reactor.core.publisher.Mono<T>)`.
+So the `JPromise` object can be created from a `Mono` object using static method `io.github.vipcxj.jasync.reactive.Promises.from(reactor.core.publisher.Mono<T>)`.
-And the `Promise` object can be converted back to the `Mono` object using instance method `io.github.vipcxj.jasync.spec.Promise.unwrap`.
+And the `JPromise` object can be converted back to the `Mono` object using instance method `io.github.vipcxj.jasync.spec.JPromise.unwrap`.

 Then add the core library to the Maven dependency.
 ```xml